ECOWAS Community Court of Justice - 2025

 January 2025

-Court had jurisdiction but dismissed challenge to broadcasting-code enforcement for lack of standing and representative mandate.
+Court found jurisdiction but dismissed application as inadmissible for lack of proper locus standi and mandate.

 27 January 2025